t3-nramirez/AzureLabs/Lab1-MigrateYourData/README.md

 ### Exercise 1  -  Assess the source database and migrate it to Azure

-In this lab you will migrate the on premises SQL Server to an instance of SQL Azure DB using the [Database Migration Tool](https://www.microsoft.com/en-us/download/details.aspx?id=53595)
+In this lab you will migrate the on-premises SQL Server to an instance of SQL Azure Database using the Database Migration Tool

 #### Finish the SQL Server On-Premises Configuration